INTERVIEW AND LIVE PICS BY MARKO SYRJALA

-Phil Lewis: That’s absolute terrible shit because that was Tracii trying to be Pantera.
+Phil Lewis: That’s absolutely terrible shit because that was Tracii trying to be Pantera.
 And for him to steal the name L.A.
-Guns, put something out and confuse the fans, confuse the industry and it’s incredibly disrespectful.
+Guns, put something out and confuse the fans, confuse the industry, and it’s incredibly disrespectful.
 I just… I hated it.

 Metal-Rules.com: How do you like SHRINKING VIOLET, the album he did with Jizzy Pearl on vocals?

 Phil Lewis: It’s terrible.
 I mean, not just because they called it L.A.
 Guns.
 If they called it Blue Sky, I still think it sounded terrible because Tracii doesn’t know how to write songs.